The Tiger and the Wolf cover art

 In the bleak northern crown of the world, war is coming . . .

 Maniye’s father is the Wolf clan’s chieftain, but she’s an outcast.
 Her mother was queen of the Tiger and these tribes have been enemies for generations.
 Maniye also hides a deadly secret.
 All can shift into their clan’s animal form, but Maniye can take on tiger and wolf shapes.
-She refuses to disown half her soul so escapes, rescuing a prisoner of the Wolf clan in the process.
-The killer Broken Axe is set on their trail to drag them back for retribution.
+She refuses to disown half of her soul and so escapes, rescuing a prisoner of the Wolf clan in the process.
+The killer Broken Axe is set on their trail – to drag them back for retribution.

-The Wolf chieftain plots to rule the north, and controlling his daughter is crucial to his schemes.
-However, other tribes also prepare for strife.
-Strangers from the far south appear too, seeking allies in their own conflict.
-It’s a season for omens as priests foresee danger and a darkness falling across the land.
+It’s a season for omens, as priests foresee danger and a darkness falling across the land.
 Some say a great war is coming, overshadowing even Wolf ambitions.
 A time of testing and broken laws is near – but what spark will set the world ablaze?

 Continue this sweeping coming-of-age fantasy with The Bear and the Serpent.